Creating, converting, uploading and sharing virtual machine images

 - Sharing images between Pouta projects

-There are two different options for creating new virtual machine images: creating the image from scratch or launching a virtual machine based on an existing image, making modifications on the running machine and saving the changes as a new image by creating a snapshot.
+There are two different options for creating new virtual machine images: creating the image from scratch, and launching a virtual machine based on an existing image, making modifications on the running machine and saving the changes as a new image by creating a snapshot.

 Creating an image based on an existing image